 - the ALGOL N wikipedia page

 - See also: algol-60, algol-68

-- I have 24 facts about ALGOL N. what would you like to know? email me and let me know how I can help.
+- Have a question about ALGOL N not answered here?
+Email me and let me know how I can help.